The 3 Best Islands In Greece For Families

 The tasting tours presented in this family-run museum are sure to keep kids entertained, and the olive oil cakes, marmalades, and other treats are some of the most delicious to be found in all of Naxos.

-The friendliness of the docents is impeccable; this museum is a hidden gem of the Grecian islands that is not to be missed.
+The friendliness of the docents is impeccable; this museum is a hidden gem of the Greek islands that is not to be missed.

 Naxos Archaeological Museum: This museum has an impressive collection of Cycladic art as well as mosiac and sculptures that date back to 3,000 BC.
 There are also great views of the town from the museum's roof, and the Venetian castle is also nearby for a joint visit.